Skip to Content

 Large pots ready for planting tomatoes.

-Large pots ready for planting tomatoes
+Large pots on my farm ready for planting heirloom tomatoes

 The larger indeterminate heirloom tomatoes will grow well in 12-18 gallon containers.
 A container 12 to 18 inches deep for all tomatoes is generally a good rule of thumb.